UWASIKLK/pands-project/README.md

 ![6874747073c6561726e696e672e706e67)](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Machine+Learning+R/iris-machinelearning.png)

 Three of Iris varieties (_Iris Setosa_, _Iris Virginica_ and _Iris Versicolor_) are used in the [Iris flower data set](https://en.wikipedia.org/wiki/Iris_flower_data_set)
-outlined by the British statistician and biologist [Ronald Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher) in his 1936 paper [The use of multiple measurements in taxonomic problems](https://digital.library.adelaide.edu.au/dspace/bitstream/2440/15227/1/138.pdf) as an example of linear discriminant analysis.
+outlined by the British statistician and biologist [Ronald Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher) in his 1936 paper '[The use of multiple measurements in taxonomic problems](https://digital.library.adelaide.edu.au/dspace/bitstream/2440/15227/1/138.pdf)' as an example of linear discriminant analysis.

 The data set consist of 50 samples from each of three species, representing a total of 150 observation.
 Four attributes are measured from each sample: sepal length, sepal width, petal length, and petal width.
 The measurement was made in centimetres.